fmi/java-course/02-oop-in-java-i/lab/README.md

      *
      * @param from the account to credit
      * @param to the account to debit
+     * @param amount the amount to transfer, in the @from account's currency
      * @return true if both accounts exist and are different (with different IBANs) and false otherwise **/ boolean transferMoney(Account from, Account to, double amount);